sivacheerla93/django/README.md

 urlpatterns = [ path('hello/', hello ]
 ```

 Note: URL's can be in urls.py under your app also i.e., demo.
-For that we need to set path for our app in urls.py under webdemo sub folder
+For that we need to set path for our app in urls.py under python_web sub folder
 ```
 from django.urls import path, include